openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 generatePubKey(callback: AsyncCallback\<PubKey>): void

-Generates a public key.
+Generates an asymmetric key pair.
 This API uses an asynchronous callback to return the result.

-If you use key parameters of the **PUBLIC_KEY_SPEC** type to create the key generator, you can obtain the specified public key.
-If you use **KEY_PAIR_SPEC** to create the key generator, you can obtain the public key from the generated key pair.
+If key parameters of the [PUBLIC_KEY_SPEC](#asykeyspectype10) type are used to create the key generator, the specified public key can be obtained.
+If key parameters of the [KEY_PAIR_SPEC](#asykeyspectype10) type are used to create the key generator, you can obtain the specified public key from the key pair generated.

 **System capability**: SystemCapability.Security.CryptoFramework